ppetrovtv/pine_script_docs/source/Pine_Script_Release_Notes.rst

 Superimpose <https://www.tradingview.com/script/QCvh8Cyx-Time-Frame-Superimpose/>`__,
 as well as the `GetSatisfaction comment <https://getsatisfaction.com/tradingview/topics/strategies-and-indicators-are-repainting#reply_18341804>`__.
-We decided that the old behavior will remain available only when it’s expressly indicated.
+We decided that the old behavior will remain available only when it's expressly indicated.

 By default, security function will NOT return future data.
 This type of